spaceml-org/InstrumentToInstrument/docs/pages/translation.rst

 Create custom translation classes
 =================================

 We show here an example to build you own translation class.
-The translation class is a subclass of the base class ``InstrumentToInstrument``.
 We refer A to the source domain and B to the target domain.

 .. code-block:: python